 Celebrated over a period of five days, India’s festival of lights, Diwali, symbolizes the victory of light over darkness.
-It is one of the biggest festivals in Hinduism and takes place every autumn, either in October or November.
+It is one of the biggest festivals in Hinduism and will take place on 27th October 2019.
 Here are a few traditions we think you should know about!

 Preparations for Diwali begin well in advance and involve thoroughly cleaning houses, making refurbishments as well as throwing away unwanted items.
 This is because goddess Lakshmi, the Hindu goddess of wealth only blesses clean houses.
 Furthermore, to welcome Lakshmi, many people also decorate their doorways by drawing beautiful patterns on the ground using colored rice, powder, sand or flower petals.
 Diwali art, such as the rangoli decoration is thought to bring good luck.